Last updated on April 17th, 2022 at 10:31 pm

 Rocky Mountain Growler 20

-The Canadian mountain bike brand, Rocky Mountain, isn’t just making high-end bikes.
+The great mountain bike brand from Canada, Rocky Mountain, isn’t just making high-end bikes.
 Instead, they’re also dominating the mid-end hardtail market.
 Their Growler 20 is living proof of this.

 It’s a mountain bike that can go anywhere and do anything because of its versatile geometry.
 It does well on downhill trails as well as climbing XC routes.
-The geometry might be a bit conservative, though, but that’s what makes it an all-around mountain bike at a very affordable $1,000 price tag.
+The geometry might be a bit conservative, but that makes it an all-around mountain bike at a very affordable $1,000 price tag.

 Highlight features

-The Rocky Mountain Growler 20 runs on a 10-speed Shimano Deore drivetrain with an SR Suntour XCM fork with 34 mm diameter.
+The Rocky Mountain Growler 20 runs on a 10-speed Shimano Deore drivetrain with an SR Suntour XCM fork of 34 mm diameter.
 This is coupled with Shimano’s MT200 brake set.
-The rubbers running the show are Kenda Amrak with a full-blown 29er size.
+The rubbers running the show are Kenda Amrak, with a full-blown 29er size.
 You’ll also find the Toone Drop dropper very convenient!

 Pros